Aal-Emraan/masters-ielts-website/README.md

 ## Facilities

-In this website you can lear about:
+In this website you can learn about:

 ### `IELTS Speaking`